MESC Administration and Mission

 Contact: McClimans.firstname.lastname@example.org, 614-292-5897

-The principal reason for the establishment of international and regional programs at the Ohio State University since the post World War II era has been to realize the bold vision of creating future leaders and experts with the ability to deal with the challenges of the 20th century and the new millenium.
+Since World War II, the principal reason for establishing international and regional programs at the Ohio State University has been the need for international experts.
+As part of this, a bold vision for creating future leaders and experts in various world areas and global issues was formed by the faculty visionaries who began the area studies centers and who continue to guide them.
+These graduates must have the ability to deal with the challenges of the 20th century and the new millenium.
 As one of the pioneering Title VI National Resource Centers, the Middle East Studies Center (MESC) at the Ohio State University continues to play a major role in the realization of that vision by contributing to the enrichment of the intellectual environment at The Ohio State University.
 The Center will continue to provide opportunities for faculty, undergraduate and graduate students to pursue their academic objectives and contribute to the body of knowledge about the Middle East.
 The need for knowledge and understanding about other peoples and cultures has never been more pressing.

 Mission and goals: